vintasoftware/django-react-boilerplate/README.md

 ## Checking lint

-- Manually: `npm run lint`
+- Manually with `flake8` and `npm run lint` on project root.
-- You should also configure your editor to use eslint.
+- During development with an editor compatible with flake8 and ESLint.